coop-deluxe/character-template/README.md

 And you're done!
 You are now ready to export the model!

 ## How to Export!
-You must have all the mesh parented and assigned vertex groups for the export to happen.
+You must have all the meshes parented and assigned vertex groups for the export to work.

 **Step 1:** Hover to the right side on the toolbar and look into *GeoLayout Exporter*.
 Then select the directory.
 Either you place the files under *"sm64coopdx/mods/character_mod/actors"* or *dynos/packs*.
 However, if you prefer exporting to DynOS Packs, you must have it named one of the following depending on what character you want to replace (Note that you can always rename the *_geo.bin* files):
 * Mario: `mario`, `mario_geo`